MoonModules/WLED-Docs/docs/advanced/ddp.md

 That's channels 1,2, and 3 - and they makes up one RGB LED.

 A DMX universe is 512 channels (1440 in DDP).
-You can fit 170 LEDs into 510 channels (170 LEDs each having 3 channels - R, G, and B)
+You can fit 170 LEDs into 510 channels (170 LEDs each having 3 channels - R, G, and B) or up to 128 RGBW lights.
+(Cureently WLED supports both RGB and RGBW internally for Art-Net... but you can only select RGB from the GUI.)

 ...and then you skip to the next universe and start at channel 1 again.